lkiesow/python-feedgen/readme.md

 They included PodcastGenerator furthermore includes all of Apples RSS extension for Podcasts.

-:copyright: 2013 by Lars Kiesow
+- copyright: 2013 by Lars Kiesow
-:license: FreeBSD and LGPL, see license.* for more details.
+- license: FreeBSD and LGPL, see license.bsd or license.lgpl for more details.

 -------------